 - Spyderco Double Stuff Stone – $27

-If you’d rather something besides a sharpening stone, there are other options, even if they aren’t all practical to carry around or quite as simple.
-You could go with a honing steel, not unlike the one in your kitchen drawer.
+If you’d rather something besides a sharpening stone, there are other options.
+Even if they aren’t all practical to carry around or quite as simple.
+While a honing steel is typically used for larger kitchen knvies, they will certainly work for sharpening your pocket knife.
 You could go with a pocket gadget like the one Smith’s offers.
-You could go with a variety of different tools.
-Still, for our money, a sharpening stone is simple and perfect.
+Still, for our money, a sharpening stone, or a whetstone, is simple and perfect for EDC gear and pocket knives.

-Before you go swiping your blade up and down your stone, it’s best you wet the stone you’re using.
+Before you go swiping your pocket knife up and down your stone, it’s best you wet the stone you’re using.
 While it’s not always necessary, wetting your sharpening stone helps keep it cool while you sharpen, and thus prevents the knife from warping in any way from heat.
 The lubricant also helps remove the tiny particles and rubble created when you sharpen that could prevent you from getting a fine edge.
 Lubricants range from oils sold specifically for sharpening stones to your own damn spit.
-We recommend either mineral oil or water.
+We recommend either mineral oil or just water.
+Tap water should work fine but filtered water will ensure there aren’t any excess minerals present.
 If you want to buy a specialty oil, that’s totally fine, but we’ve found that water works just fine.

 Like we said earlier, you don’t absolutely need to do this, but it is recommended.
-Whether you’re going to hock a few loogies or apply some of your new oil, now’s the time to do so.
+Whether you’re going to apply some specialty knife sharpening oil or simply pour a bit of water, now’s the time to do so.
 If you’re using a stone with a rough side and a fine side, start with the rougher side.

+This is the trickiest part for sharpening a pocket knife.
+But, with a little practice, you’ll have this locked in.
 You’re going to want to hold your knife at an angle while sharpening it.
 That angle depends on the knife you’re sharpening, and it can range from about 15° to 30°.
-Finding the bevel can take some practice, but you should be able get it by feel.
+Finding the bevel, or sharpening angle, can take some practice.
+But you should be able get it by feel.
 If you are struggling, you can contact the knife maker and ask for the info.

 4. Use the Fine Side of the Stone